UK Work Visa from Ireland

 Below is the non-exhaustive list of options available to work in the UK.

-- Graduate Trainee visa (Global Business Mobility): There’s also an intra-company visa reserved for recent graduate trainees being transferred as part of a programme for managerial or specialist roles.
-Similar to the Skilled Worker visa, for an Intra-company Transfer visa, one would need to work in a qualifying role and be paid at least £41,500 and at least £23,000 for an Graduate Trainee visa (Global Business Mobility) visa.
+• Graduate Trainee visa (Global Business Mobility): There’s also an intra-company visa reserved for recent graduate trainees being transferred as part of a programme for managerial or specialist roles.
+Similar to the Skilled Worker visa, for an Intra-company Transfer visa, one would need to work in a qualifying role and be paid a minimum salary.
 The time frame allotted for each visa will be dependent on your salary and whether you’re being transferred as a graduate trainee or not.

 For all these long-term visas, you’ll need to work in an eligible role and obtain a ‘certificate of sponsorship’ from your Home Office-approved employer.
 This certificate is an electronic record, and each certificate has a unique number that the worker uses for the visa application.